-Unless otherwise directed in the enclosed proxy card, the persons named as proxies therein will vote all properly executed, returned, and not-revoked proxy cards or voting instruction cards: (i) "FOR" the election of the ten director nominees listed thereon; (ii) "FOR" the proposal to ratify the appointment by the Audit Committee of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; and (iii) "FOR" the non-binding proposal to approve the compensation of our named executive officers.
-As to any other business that may properly come before the Annual Meeting, the persons named in the enclosed proxy card or voting instruction will vote the shares of common stock represented by the proxy in the manner as the Board may recommend, or otherwise at the proxy holders' discretion.
-The Board does not presently know of any other such business.
+Unless otherwise directed in the enclosed proxy card, the persons named as proxies therein will vote all properly executed, returned, and not-revoked proxy cards or voting instruction cards: (i) "FOR" the election of the ten director nominees listed thereon; (ii) "FOR" the proposal to ratify the appointment by the Audit Committee of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; (iii) "FOR" the non-binding proposal to approve the compensation of our named executive officers; (iv) "FOR" the approval of the amendment to the Precigen, Inc. Amended and Restated 2013 Omnibus Incentive Plan (the "2013 Plan") to increase the number of shares of common stock which may be subject to awards thereunder by 10 million; and (v) "FOR" the approval of the amendment to the Precigen, Inc. 2019 Incentive Plan for Non-Employee Service Providers (the"2019 Plan") to increase the number of shares of common stock which may be subject to awards thereunder by 7 million.